 Becoming A World Champion And Filipino Hero

-Folayang racked up eight more wins and one loss before signing with ONE in 2011, where he participated in the main event of the organization’s inaugural show, ONE: CHAMPION VS CHAMPION, and defeated A-Sol Kwon by unanimous decision.
+Folayang racked up eight more wins and one loss before signing with ONE Championship in 2011.
+He participated in the main event of the organization’s inaugural show, ONE: CHAMPION VS CHAMPION, and defeated A-Sol Kwon by unanimous decision.

 Although “Landslide” experienced some mixed results in the following year, he was determined to turn his luck around and come back stronger.

 “I took some time off, gathered my thoughts, and re-evaluated my career,” he explains.

 “I knew I had to go on as a martial artist.
 I knew I had to persevere.
 I knew the best of me was still deep inside somewhere.”

 For much of 2015, Folayang made regular trips to the United States in an effort to polish his skills.
 He visited many gyms to improve both his striking and wrestling, and the results showed almost instantly.